abhishekumrawal/UIUC-ECE374B-SP23.github.io/_policies/grading.md

 - Being in the top few participants on piazza.
 (As long as most of your answers are useful and correct [and add to the current discussion {i.e., don't repost others answers just to increase your count}] - a campaign of disinformation on piazza would gain you little.)
 - Taking on small, interesting problem/research challenges I may post to Piazza.
-- Extra credit is onyl given to people that have completed *significantly* more work than is required for this course.
+- Extra credit is only given to people that have completed *significantly* more work than is required for this course.
+Significant means tens of hours of solid work/effort.